Hair Salon Loyalty Programme: Rebook 70% of Clients

 “We miss you!
 It’s been 8 weeks since your last visit.
 Come back this month for a bonus loyalty stamp on your next service.”

-For Color Clients: The Touchup Reminder
+For Colour Clients: The Touchup Reminder

-Color clients need more frequent prompts:
+Colour clients need more frequent prompts:

 Paper punch cards can’t do any of this.
 Digital loyalty cards in Apple/Google Wallet can send these automatically.